ruby/www.ruby-lang.org/en/documentation/faq/5/index.md

 ~~~

 Perhaps surprisingly, `Proc.new` and friends do not in any sense consume
-the block attached to the method--each call to `Proc.new` generates a new
+the block attached to the method---each call to `Proc.new` generates a new
 procedure object out of the same block.

 You can tell if there is a block associated with a method by calling